Business Initialization

 ];

-The start method configured in config/bootstrap.php will also be executed after custom processes start.
-We can determine what type of process it is by using $worker->name and further identify the process number through $worker->id, and then decide whether to execute your business initialization code in that process.
-For example, if we only need to execute it in webman's 0th process, the content of MemReport.php will look like this:
+Custom Processes also execute the start method configured in config/bootstrap.php after they start.
+We can use $worker->name to determine which process is currently running, and further use $worker->id to determine the process number.
+Then we can decide whether to execute your business initialization code in that process.
+For example, if we only need to execute in webman's process 0, the content of MemReport.php will be as follows:

 <?php